 Housed in a tiny compact reflow-compatible SMD package, the transceiver requires no external RF components except an antenna, which greatly simplifies integration and lowers assembly costs.
+Versions are available that have obtained FCC and Industry Canada modular certification.

 Features